NexosNexos

 Nexos gives every git branch its own preview environment, automatically, the moment you push.
 No pipelines to author.
 No Kubernetes manifests to maintain.
 A webhook fires, a container starts, a URL goes live.

-And because you only pay for what actually runs — per-second billing on CPU, RAM, and build time, with zero charges for paused environments — full-stack previews cost a fraction of what they do on AWS or GCP.
+And because every plan is a flat monthly fee with included vCPU, vRAM, and build-minute quotas — no usage charges on top — full-stack previews cost a fraction of what they do on AWS or GCP.
 You can afford one per branch, not one per team.

 How it works